10 Ways to Monetize Your Blog

-Write White Label Products to Sell
+Write or Brand White Label Products to Sell

 White Label Products have been huge in the United States for years, but they only seem to start getting traction here in Australia.
 But they are such a good idea!
 Say you are a Recipe Creator.
 You need to create a recipe to sell it (or the other way around – it doesn’t matter..).
 White Label Products means that you create recipes that can be ‘Re-Branded’ by other people.
 So you can sell the same recipe to multiple people as their own work.

 There are online courses, articles and even whole websites now that are white-labeled.
 So if you are a content creator or blogger looking to make more money – perhaps consider writing some content to sell to other people!
-Think of stock images – really they are the epitome of white labelling.
+Think of stock images – really they are the epitome of white labeling.
 The same image by the same photographer is sold over and over again.

 Other items that get white-labeled: